Yespo-CDP/yespo-woocommerce/readme.txt

 == Description ==

-# Yespo CDP for WooCommerce \- Marketing Automation, Omnichannel, Segmentation & Personalization
+# Yespo CDP \- Marketing Automation, Omnichannel, Segmentation & Personalization

 [**Yespo**](https://yespo.io/?utm\_source=wordpress\&utm\_medium=referral\&utm\_campaign=woocommerce) **is an omnichannel customer data platform (CDP) that helps medium and large online projects easily use customer behavior data to increase loyalty and customer lifetime value (LTV).** The platform allows companies to collect and combine [clients’ data](https://yespo.io/privacy-policy) from the website, mobile app, offline, email and direct channels to marketing automation, customer segmentation, and personalization communications.
 More than 3,500 brands from 23 countries chose **Yespo**, and 300 of these companies are enterprise-level.